 by Jennifer Walsh

 My recommendation is to think about these things now, while your pet is healthy and you are not overly emotional, as I was.
 Maybe it’s a good idea to write them down and keep them in a safe place so that when the time comes & you need this list you have all your decisions in writing.
 I am sure that this will not make these decisions any easier or that you will not change your mind, but maybe you will feel better prepared.
 When my dog passed, it was a very difficult time.
 I found myself looking for distractions everywhere and ended up getting a pit border collie mix to keep me company.
 Getting her really saved me a lot of sadness.
 I know not all dog owners want to get a new dog straight away but for me, it really helped.
 A pit and collie mix require a lot of exercise so I was constantly going on walks and it really did take my mind off the situation.
 Everyone’s situation is different and you have to do what feels right for you, there are no right or wrong decisions.

 Think about how you may want to proceed should your vet bring up the topic of euthanasia.
 For us, we felt that the decision should be left up to the vet, who we trust only wanted the best for Brody and was making a level-headed decision.
 We didn’t want to let Brody go, but we also didn’t want him to suffer for our selfish reasons.

 If you do think you would move forward with euthanizing your pet, think about whether you would want this done in the vet’s office or at home.
 I had initially thought that I would want it to be done at home, where Brody was most comfortable, but it turned out that our vet did not offer this option.
 It had never occurred to me sooner to ask.
 Looking back now, I am happy that they wouldn’t do it at home.
-I cannot bear the thought that I would look at a place in my home and think, “that is where Brody died.”

 Think about what you will do with the remains.
 Just before Brody was laid to rest, the nurse asked us what we would like to do with the remains.
 Brody could either be cremated with a group of other dogs or he could be cremated alone.
 With the group cremation, you do not get the ashes.
 When cremated alone you do get the ashes, but it costs double the money.
-We thought about cremating him alone and getting some biodegradable urns canada but we decided to do a group cremation.
-At the time, I did not think I wanted to take home Brody’s ashes.
-I didn’t know what we would do with them and I thought it would be too painful to have them.
-Now I go back and forth wondering if I made the right decision.

 Once your pet is gone, before you leave the hospital, request any of his or her personal items.
 We did not think of this which led to a phone call from the vet later that night asking if we wanted his collar, leash and one of his blankets we brought to the hospital to comfort him while he was there.
 I told them that we did not want them, since I couldn’t imagine going back to pick them up.
 I am not sure that I made the right decision.
 I chose what was easiest for that moment, but I find myself wondering if we should have gone back to get these items to keep.